 - There MIGHT be some resource sharing or resource pooling system that is present in your server.

 Disadvantages of Unmanaged Virtual Private Server

 - You cannot move on with an unmanaged VPS unless you are an expert at web server management.
 Also, steps do start from installing software to keeping the software up to date as to be safe from potential attacks.

 - Often, if you have time insufficiency, you will have to appoint a server administrator, who definitely wants to be paid!

 - There is no sort of support or assistance from web-hosting service and you will have to do everything of your own.

-- Technical support of unmanaged VPS is limited to purely technical failures that occur in web host’s end, and you will have to take care of everything else that obstructs functioning of your server or website.
+- Technical support of unmanaged VPS is limited to purely technical failures that occur in the web host’s end.
+You will have to take care of everything else that obstructs the functioning of your server or website.

 Managed VPS or Unmanaged VPS — Time to Decide

-On the other hand, unmanaged Virtual Private Servers are for those who seek optimum level of customizability and the ability to expand!
-Nevertheless, an unmanaged VPS needs to be an expert of server management, as you’ll have to take care of upgrading, security patches and all.
+On the other hand, unmanaged Virtual Private Servers are for those who seek an optimum level of customizability and the ability to expand!
+Nevertheless, an unmanaged VPS needs to be an expert of server management.
+As you’ll have to take care of upgrading, security patches and all.
 However, when compared to managed hosting, pricing and plans for unmanaged VPS are quite low.
 So, if you have enough time to spend and have expertise in server management, unmanaged Virtual Private Server is a great solution to go for.
-So, which one do you prefer — we are eager to know.
+So, which one do you prefer?
+We are eager to know.
+Comment down below!